Simply Natural Nessa

 Tea Tree Oil

 Tea tree oil contains strong antifungal properties and is a great antiseptic.
 Simply add a few drops to some water or witch hazel on a cotton pad, then apply it to the vagina area daily.
-Make sure to dilute the oil with the water or witch hazel, as tea tree oil is quite potent and can cause some initial sensitivity to the groin area.
+Make sure to dilute the oil with the water or witch hazel, as tea tree oil is quite potent and can cause some initial sensitivity or irritation to the groin area.

-3. Apple Cider Vinegar
+Apple Cider Vinegar

 Apple cider vinegar is naturally acidic, and contains antibacterial properties to prevent the accumulation of bacteria, which in turn can help with odour.
 There are a few ways to use ACV on the vagina: